Many people are looking for a way to better themselves and learning how to write in a journal for self improvement is one way of doing that.

 You should keep a record of your progress to see how much you have improved over the past week, month or year.
 You could draw graphs, tables, or anything you find interesting.
 This is a very helpful way to track your progress.
-It’s the small baby steps that lead to giant strides towards your self-improvement.
+It’s the small baby steps that lead to giant strides toward your self-improvement.

 5. Write About Gratitude

 Before going to bed take a few minutes to write down the things that have happened to you throughout the day that you are thankful for.
 They might be minor things or great blessings.
-You can write about your friends, your parents, things that you desired for so long, and now you possess.
+You can write about your friends, your parents, and things that you desired for so long, and now possess.
 Someone’s kind behavior towards you, or help you may have received.

 Maybe it was overcoming a problem that enabled you to learn something new and become a better person.
 Writing all of this down in your journal will provide a feeling of satisfaction and gratitude, and you will experience inner peace.
 So keep your gratitude journal near to hand and radiate positivity.